Zion To Bryce Canyon National Park Road Trip (+ Map)

 I hiked The Narrows in October

-If you only have one day in Zion National Park, I recommend hiking Angels Landing, The Narrows and Canyon Overlook for sunset.
+If you only have one day in Zion National Park you can follow the itinerary for day 1.
+I recommend hiking Angels Landing, The Narrows and Canyon Overlook for sunset.

 For a detailed one day Zion National Park itinerary check out this post.